moorepants/moorepants.info/content/blog/introducing-resonance.rst

 individual course project to more effectively assess the course learning objectives and provide a realistic engineering exercise.

-We orginally intended to have a midterm, a final, and a course project but we dropped the final exam due to two reasons:
+We originally intended to have a midterm, a final, and a course project but we dropped the final exam due to two reasons:

 1. Two exams and a project was simply too much work.